ChadFusco/class-registration/README.md

   - has a valid number of digits.
   - starts with a 4, 5, or 6.
   - passes the Checksum test using the Luhn algorithm described [here](https://en.wikipedia.org/wiki/Luhn_algorithm).
+### What I Learned
+This little project was a good refresher for me in Java fundamentals such as conditionals, logical and relational operators, looping structures, data types, and the principle of encapsulation to make reusable code.
+This was also good practice in programming in a strongly-typed language, as the project involves many different data types and conversions between them.

-## Project 2 - Course Registration
+## Project 2 - Course Registration 👨‍🎓 👩‍🎓

-sg
+### What It Does
+This is a course registration program.
+The program tracks the number of the students enrolled in and waitlisted for a course.
+It allows the user to take the following actions:
+- Add a student

-## Project 3 - Animal Kingdom
+## Project 3 - Animal Kingdom 🐋